Nathan Healy

 Key Takeaways

-• Stamford electricity rates are 75% higher than the national average at 28.8¢/kWh, making solar a smart way to lock in predictable energy costs.
+• Stamford homeowners pay some of the highest electricity rates in the country — nearly double the national average — making solar a practical way to reduce monthly energy costs.

 05